Please ensure Javascript is enabled for purposes of website accessibility

 Internationality

 Haaga-Helia offers different kinds of opportunities for internationalization during studies.
 You can for example go on a student exchange or do your internship abroad and also do shorter studies for example on the international intensive courses.
-More information you can find on Mynet.
+More information you can find on Peppi.

 Tuition fees and Scholarships